 The University Police Department issues parking tickets for violations in accordance with all state motor vehicle regulations.
 Parking fines are payable at the Cashier’s Office.
 For more information, call the Cashier’s Office at (203) 837-8381.

 Everyone has the right to appeal a ticket.
-Appeal forms are available from the University Police Department on Roberts Avenue and the Police Department Parking Office, Westside Classroom Building, Room 247D.
+Appeal forms are available from the University Police Department at the Midtown Campus.
 Appeal forms should be addressed to the:

 Parking Appeals Committee